 Brian brings twenty years of varied educational settings to this work, from general education, to higher education, to residential care.
-He has worked in a leadership capacity for twenty years, organizing and directing support for implementation of PBIS.
+In his leadership capacity, Brian organizes and directs support for implementation of PBIS from state departments of education down to local levels.
 He currently leads the curricular development of District Leadership Training, Tier I, Classroom Management, and Bullying Prevention for the Midwest PBIS Network.
 As a partner with the USDOE Center on PBIS, Brian coordinates the evaluation of the Center's Technical Assistance, and facilitates state-level implementation including SEA and LEA technical assistance for the School Climate Transformation Grants (SCTG), and the National Center’s mental health integration demonstration project.

 Kelly Perales, Co-Director

 As a Licensed Clinical Social Worker, Kelly has worked as both a school employed and community employed clinician and administrator.
 As part of the Center on PBIS, Kelly has provided training, technical assistance, and coaching for school leaders and community mental health providers at the state, regional, and local level.
 In addition, has led both state and district level implementers in the Interconnected Systems Framework, focusing on the integration of mental health and PBIS.